cvs-health/testaro/README.md

 ## Introduction

-Testaro is a collection of web accessibility testing tools.
+Testaro is an application for automated web accessibility testing.

 The purposes of Testaro are to:
 - provide programmatic access to accessibility tests defined by several tools